 SaaS and Other Services.
 SaaS subscription revenue is recognized over time on a ratable basis over the contract term beginning on the date that its service is made available to the customer.
 Subscription periods range from monthly to multi-year, with the majority of contracts being one to three years.
 Telematics includes a device which collects and transmits the information from the vehicle or other asset.
 The Company's customers have an option to purchase the monitoring device or lease it over the term of the contract.
-If the customer purchases the hardware device, the Company recognizes the revenue when the Company transfers control of the hardware to the customer, as discussed above in the hardware revenue recognition disclosure.
-If the customer chooses to lease the monitoring device, the Company recognizes the revenue for the monitoring device over the term of the contract.
-The Company records such revenue in accordance with the ASC 840, Leases, as it has determined that they qualify as operating leases because ownership of the device does not transfer to the other party.
+If the customer purchases the hardware device, the Company recognizes the revenue at a point in time as discussed above in the hardware revenue recognition disclosure.
+Prior to adoption of FASB ASC, Leases ("ASC 842"), on January 1, 2019, if the customer chose to lease the monitoring device, the Company accounted for the monitoring device lease as an operating lease, recognized the revenue for the monitoring device lease over the term of the contract and recorded such revenue in accordance with the previous lease accounting guidance in ASC 840, Leases.
+Under the new standard, because the Company's rental asset lease contracts qualify as operating leases under ASC 842 and the contracts also include services to operate the underlying asset, and to maintain the asset, the Company has elected the practical expedient to combine the lease and the non-lease components because the service is the predominant element in the eyes of the customer and the pattern of service delivery is the same for both elements.
+The Company recognizes revenue over time on a ratable basis over the term of the contract.